alevy/simple.cx/pages/tutorial.md

-Once we've extracted the parameters from the request body, we lookup the "title" and "body" fields (note that these just correspond to the "name" attribute we gave the inputs in our HTML form) and ensure they are not empty (whith `notNull` and `mfilter).
-If this fails (i.e. if "title" or "body" are either not present or empty), we redirect to the referer (the new post form).
-In a real application, we'd probabaly want to give the user some hint as to what went wrong.
+Once we've extracted the parameters from the request body, we lookup the "title" and "body" fields (note that these just correspond to the "name" attribute we gave the inputs in our HTML form) and ensure they are not empty (with `notNull` and `mfilter).
+If this fails (i.e. if "title" or "body" are either not present or empty), we redirect to the referrer (the new post form).
+In a real application, we'd probably want to give the user some hint as to what went wrong.
 If the form is complete, we store the post and redirect to the post listings.